Malfoy/NIQKI/README.md

 # NIQKI
-NIQKI stand for Next Index to Query _K_-mer Intersection.
+NIQKI stand for Next Index to Query K-mer Intersection.

 NIQKI is an sketch based software (similar to Mash or Dashing) which can index the largest sequence collections.